quii/learn-go-with-tests/reading-files.md

 Remember our focus at this point is not to write elegant code, it's just to get to a point where we have working software.

 Even though this feels like a small increment forward it still required us to write a fair amount of code and make some assumptions in respect to error handling.
 This would be a point where you should talk to your colleagues and decide the best approach.

-Fast feedback loops and iterative development give us a better chance of raising these issues sooner so that we can make better decisions.
+The iterative approach has given us fast feedback that our understanding of the requirements is incomplete.

 `fs.FS` gives us a way of opening a file within it by name with its `Open` method.
 From there we read the data from the file and for now we do not need any sophisticated parsing, just cut out the `Title: ` text by slicing the string.